The making of Wild is the Wind

 The mounting of the fabric to the sticks is done by the artisan fan-making community in the outskirts of Valencia.

-The families here remain at the helm of fan-making in Europe following a rich history that reaches back from before the Industrial revolution (another blog specifically on Valencian fan-making coming soon).
+The families here remain at the helm of hand-fan making in Europe following a rich history that reaches back from before the Industrial revolution (another blog specifically on Valencian hand-fan making coming soon).

 Thanks for reading.
-More in fan news coming soon.
+More in hand-fan news coming soon.

 Share this post